Silver812/TFM/README.md

 - Deleted old code and changed old scripts names
 - Cleaned up the trainer code
 - Added a new script to evaluate all the weights on a single experiment

+- Unified the weights sharing between InitBot and Play methods on the EvolutionaryBot
+- The bot now only looks for 2 environment variables, the ones previously used in the coevolution mode
+- Optimized evaluation function by storing the values of the current gamestate.
+- Added new weights.
+These weights are used to adjust the bot's behavior based on how close the game is to ending and also some new heuristics:
+  - W_PRESTIGE_ENDGAME_MULT: Weight for the prestige/power when the game is ending
+  - W_PATRON_ENDGAME_MULT: Weight for the patron interactions when the game is ending
+  - W_POWER_PRESTIGE_INTERACTION: Weight for the relationship between gaining power and the opponent's prestige
+  - UNSPENT_COIN: Penalty for wasting resources at the end of a turn
+  - P_COHESION: Bonus for having cards from the same patron
+  - P_SWING: Bonus for taking an enemy patron, penalty for reusing our own
+- GetBestMove now always uses all the cards before engaging the action evaluation
+- Updated the pruning mechanism of the hall of fame to be based on fitness instead of defeats
+- Updated the intra hall of fame to reuse the matches from the evaluation instead of performing a new match when replacing champions
+- Added a crossover and mutation rate to the evolutionary algorithm.
+This replaces the current self-adaptation mechanism from inspyred
+- Added an ensemble method that uses the decisions of multiple sets of weights to make a final decision by Borda count.
+It takes much more time to evaluate and sadly does not seem to improve the winrate.
+Maybe if each weight is trained against different sets of opponents it could work better.
+- Improved the intra hall of fame replacement mechanism by reusing the data from the evaluation matches instead of using just the fitness of the individuals.